Sign Up for a Virtual Info SessionRSVP Now |

 Open Enrollment for the 2026-27 school year runs from Oct 1, 2025 to Nov 21, 2025.

 Applications are accepted year round.
 However, we recommend applying during Open Enrollment for your best chance of securing a seat.
-After submitting your online application, we will contact you directly with the steps in the enrollment process.
+After submitting your online application, we will contact you directly with the next steps in the enrollment process.

 Receive timely updates about upcoming events, program information, and application deadlines.